Steph worked in the asbestos industry for three years and has in-depth health and safety knowledge.

 It has been stated that there is no safe exposure level for asbestos and it appears that those suffering from asbestos-related diseases have had a wide range of exposure.

-Sorry, but leaving windows open will make no difference and washing your clothes at a high temperature afterwards is not enough to remove the asbestos fibres.
+- Sorry, but leaving windows open will make no difference and washing your clothes at a high temperature afterward is not enough to remove the asbestos fibres.

 Within the asbestos industry, it is known that chrysotile asbestos was once used to depict snow in several films, including the 1939 film The Wizard of Oz and the 1942 film Holiday Inn featuring Bing Crosby.